oliveroneill/wilt/README.md

 visual regression tests will fail when run via the UI - I'm still investigating this.

-NOTE: tests the timezone is `Australia/Sydney`.
+NOTE: the timezone for the tests is `Australia/Sydney`.
 This is a limitation of cypress, documented [here](https://github.com/cypress-io/cypress/issues/1043).
 Travis has been setup with this timezone.